ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.8.5 =
+New - Use secure GeoNames api endpoint (https) for everyone.

 = 1.8.4 =
 Fixed - Form was not allowing time offset of 0, for example, London timezone.